envisioning/vocab/vocab/active-inference.md

 ---
 category: BIO, CORE
+generality:
+- 0.67
+- 0.655
+- 0.64
+- 0.625
+- 0.61
+- 0.595
+- 0.58
 slug: active-inference
 summary: Theoretical framework in neuroscience and artificial intelligence that describes how agents infer and act to minimize their prediction errors about the state of the world.
 title: Active Inference
 ---